 Co-Occurring Mental Health Disorders and Addiction Disorders

 Individuals that struggle with mental health issues are more likely to self-medicate with substance or other addictive behaviors to ease the emotional pain and embarrassment of mental illness.
 All addicts have some psychological issue that leads to the addiction, but sometimes it is not a major mental health issue.
 Substance use can worsen, or even cause a mental health disorder as addictive substances give some relief or high, but over time, cause anxiety, depression, and/or hallucinations.
 Co-occurring addiction and mental health issues frequently go hand in hand and will worsen each other over time.

 According to the 2012 National Survey on Drug Use and Health, 8.4 million adults in the United States have both a mental and substance use disorder.
 However, only 7.9 percent of people receive treatment for both conditions, and 53.7 percent receive no treatment at all.

 At Lighthouse Network we help individuals and families struggling with either mental illness only, co-occurring mental illness, and addiction disorders.
-Our approach uses faith-based solutions which allow our clients to be transformed by the healing power of a relationship with God through Jesus Christ and then learning how to apply the great life transformation tips taught in the Bible.
+Our approach uses Christian faith-based solutions which allow our clients to be transformed by the healing power of a relationship with God through Jesus Christ and then learning how to apply the great life transformation tips taught in the Bible.
 No problem is too big or too small for our experienced staff.
 We will work with you to help you understand your condition and then give you real strategies that will allow you to get your life back again.
-Contact us at 844-Life-Change (844-543-3242) to find help today.
+Contact us at 844-Life-Change (844-543-3242) to find help at Christian mental health treatment centers today.